syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/layouts.md

 {% previewsample "page.domainurl/code-snippet/ribbon/orientation-cs1" %}

-> When the orientation is set to `row`, a group can have maximum of three collections in which each collection inside a group can contain any number of items.
-When the orientation is set to `column`, a group can have any number of collections, but each collection inside a group can have either a single large-sized item or three medium/small-sized items.
-If two large-sized items are specified, then it will automatically be converted into two medium/small-sized items.
+>  When the orientation is set to `row` a group may have a maximum of three collections each of which may contain any number of items.
+When the orientation is set to `column` a group may have any number of collections, each of which may contain one large-sized item or three medium/small-sized items.
+If two large-sized items are specified, it automatically converts into two medium/small-sized items.

 ### Defining group header

-You can define the name for each group header using the [header](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonGroupModel/#header) property.
+The [header](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonGroupModel/#header) property is used to set the name for each group header.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}